Margot Kidder: 1990s

-Kidder's mental health was declining during this period; she had received a diagnosis of bipolar disorder in 1988, which she rejected at the time, and refused the recommended lithium treatment.
-In April 1996, she experienced a widely publicized manic episode in Los Angeles.
-At the time, Kidder had been working on an autobiography when her laptop computer became infected with a virus, which caused it to crash and her to lose three years' worth of drafts.
-Kidder flew to California to have the computer examined by a data retrieval company, who ultimately was unable to retrieve the files.
-She entered a manic state and disappeared for four days.
-She was later found by a homeowner in the backyard of a Glendale residence, and was taken by the Los Angeles Police Department to Olive View–UCLA Medical Center in a distressed state, the caps on her teeth having been knocked out during a rape attempt.
-She was subsequently placed in psychiatric care.
-While convalescing from the incident in Vancouver, Kidder said she finally "was able to accept the diagnosis."
-She would later speak openly about her treatment of the disorder via orthomolecular medicine.

-Kidder returned to film with a lead role in the independent comedy-drama Never Met Picasso (1997), portraying an actress living with her gay adult son (portrayed by Alexis Arquette) who is attempting to sort his life out.
-Kevin Thomas of the Los Angeles Times wrote that "Arquette and Kidder [were] given the chance to come across as quite appealing" in their roles.
-She next appeared in the slasher film The Clown at Midnight (1998), opposite Christopher Plummer, and alongside Lynn Redgrave and James Earl Jones in the comedy The Annihilation of Fish (1999), playing the landlady of an interracial couple.
+Kidder returned to film with a lead role in the independent comedy-drama Never Met Picasso (1997), portraying an actress living with her gay adult son (portrayed by Alexis Arquette), who is attempting to sort his life out.
+Kevin Thomas of the Los Angeles Times wrote, "Arquette and Kidder [were] given the chance to come across as quite appealing" in their roles.
+She next appeared in the slasher film The Clown at Midnight (1998), opposite Christopher Plummer, and alongside Lynn Redgrave and James Earl Jones in the romance film The Annihilation of Fish (1999), playing the landlady of an interracial couple.
 Critic Todd McCarthy in Variety referred to the film as a "would-be charmer" and "a drear moment in the careers of all concerned."